cri-o/cri-o/README.md

 | ---------------------------------------------------- | --------------------------------------------------------------------------|-----|
 | [crio(8)](/docs/crio.8.md)                           | OCI Kubernetes Container Runtime daemon                                   ||

+Note that kpod and its container management and debugging commands have moved to a separate repository, located [here](https://github.com/projectatomic/libpod).

 ## Configuration
 | File                                       | Description                                                                                          |
 | ---------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |